fortana-co/react-dropzone-uploader/README.md

 }
 ~~~

 Want to disable the file input?
 Just pass `null` for `FileInputComponent`.
 Don't need a submit button after files are uploaded?
 Pass `null` for `SubmitButtonComponent`, or simply omit the `onSubmit` prop.

 Don't want to upload files at all?
-Omit `getUploadParams`, and you'll simply have a dropzone that calls your `handleChangeStatus` every time you add a file.
+Omit `getUploadParams`, and you'll just have a dropzone that calls your `handleChangeStatus` every time you add a file.
+This callback receives a `fileWithMeta` object and the file's `status`.
+If status is `'done'`, the file was accepted.
+Add it to an array of accepted files, or do whatever you want with it.
+And don't worry, `handleChangeStatus` will never be called more than once for any given status.

-By the way, `getUploadParams` can be async, in case you need to go over the network to get upload params for a file, as would be the case if you use, for example, [presigned upload URLs with S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).
+By the way, `getUploadParams` can be async, in case you need to go over the network to get upload params for a file.
+This would be the case if you use, for example, [presigned upload URLs with S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html).

-To filter which files can be dropped or chosen, you can use the `allowedTypePrefixes` and `accept` props (for the dropzone and file input, respectively), as well as the `maxFiles` and `maxSizeBytes` props.
-Files whose size exceeds the limit set in `maxSizeBytes` are rendered in the dropzone with a special error status.
+To filter which files can be dropped or picked, you can use `accept` prop, which is really the [HTML5 input accept attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#Limiting_accepted_file_types).
+Also available are the `maxFiles`, `minSizeBytes` and `maxSizeBytes` props.

+Files whose size fall outside the limits set in `minSizeBytes` and `maxSizeBytes` are rendered in the dropzone with a special error status.
 Files rejected because they don't have the correct type, or because they exceed your max number of files, call `onChangeStatus` with special status values, but are not rendered.
 Read more in the props section below.

 ## fileWithMeta Objects